se-for-sci/se-for-sci.github.io/content/week02/advanced_steps.md

 I  have changed file5.txt
 ```

+When using `git pull`, you are in fact merging the remote branch with your local branch, using under the hood `git merge`.

 ## Using GitHub as origin repository

 Note that repository `mywork` does not have any `origin` repository.
 Usually,